Club Directory

 Contact: cwivancouver@gmail.com

-Mandate: To provide a safe and welcoming environment for medical students to explore the joy of dance while picking up dance skills for various dance styles through our weekly dance lessons from professional dance instructors.
+Mandate: To provide a safe and welcoming environment for medical students to explore the joy of dance while picking up dance skills for various dance styles through our affordable weekly dance lessons from professional dance instructors.

 Description: We will offer weekly dance lessons from professional dance instructors during the school year.
 Students can make song requests so that they can learn how to dance to their favorite songs.
 We will also provide students the opportunity to film their progress from each dance lesson and the chance to participate at the year-end Spring gala.